Yasir326/data-validation/data_validation/README.md

 ## Introduction

-This program takes files in a given folder (`personal-data-child`,`personal-data-adult`, `rishta-nata`,`waqfe-nau-adult`, `waqfe-nau-adult`,`wasiyat`) and finds `aims` and `name` which either match or do not match with the master AIMS Data and generates a file with the matches or mismatches as well as their location.
+This program takes files in a given folder (`personal-data-child`,`personal-data-adult`, `rishta-nata`,`waqfe-nau-adult`, `waqfe-nau-child`,`wasiyat`) and finds `aims` and `name` which either match or do not match with the master AIMS Data and generates a file with the matches or mismatches as well as their location.

 ## Getting Started